 Fig. 7: Odometry estimations in metric scale in blue.
-GPS/IMU trajectory is in red and ORB trajectory in its scale is in yellow.
-The figure illustrates that our odometry estimation is proficient on sharp turns and long sequences.
+GPS/IMU trajectory is indicated in red and ORB trajectory in its scale is indicated in yellow.
+The figure illustrates that our method for estimating odometry is proficient on sharp turns and long sequences.

-3) Pose-Graph Optimization: We resolve each cyclic-loop for the ego-camera with each vehicle (cf. Eqn.
+3) Pose-Graph Optimization: We resolve for each cyclicloop created by the ego-camera and each vehicle (cf. Eqn.
 14) in the scene in our optimization formulation.
-The optimization problem runs for a maximum of 100 iterations and performs consistently well on a wide range of sequences irrespective of sequence length, number of objects in scene and object instance lengths.
+The optimization problem runs for a maximum of 100 iterations.
+Our optimization formulation performs consistently well on a wide range of sequences irrespective of the sequence length, number of objects in the scene and varying object instance lengths.
 A unique pose-graph structure for all vehicles including ego-motion at each time instance ensures effective error re-distribution across all trajectories based on efficient confidence parameterization (cf. Eqn.
 15).
 Fig. 5 illustrates ego-motion as well as the motion of various vehicles over many sequences from the KITTI Tracking dataset [1].